Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: de Rham complex and string bracket

 \section{de Rham complex and string bracket}

-To prove Theorem \ref{theorem:main}, we first recall in this section a chain model of the free loop space homology due to Irie $\cite{ki1}$, and then modify his construction to produce a chain model for the string homology $\mathbb{H}_\ast^{S^1}$ (cf. (\ref{eq:H-eq})), on which an odd Lie bracket (which is supposed to play the role of the chain level string bracket) can be defined.
+To prove Theorem \ref{theorem:main}, we first introduce in this section a chain model of the free loop space homology due to Irie $\cite{ki1}$ and Wang \cite{ywt}, and then modify their constructions to produce a chain model for the string homology $\mathbb{H}_\ast^{S^1}$ (cf. (\ref{eq:H-eq})), on which an odd Lie bracket (which is supposed to play the role of the chain level string bracket) can be defined.
 This enables us to reformulate in Theorem \ref{theorem:chain} the statement of Theorem \ref{theorem:main} at chain level in Section \ref{section:chain}.
 In order to produce the chains in the completed de Rham complex as required by Theorem \ref{theorem:chain}, we will follow the strategy of Irie \cite{ki2} and approximate them using chains up to finite energy level.
 This is done in Section \ref{section:approximation}.